Databases by Name

 - Public Library Search: (POWER Library) Integrated catalog of 3,000 Pennsylvania school, public, academic and special libraries.

-- Philadelphia Inquirer Image Edition (January 2018 - Present) - Scanned copies of the complete issues, including advertisements, classified, obituaries, etc. Search entire issue or current page; export features include citation format, print, e-mail, and download.
+- Philadelphia Inquirer Collection with Historical -Scanned copies of the complete issues from 1829-1922 and January 2018 to current, including advertisements, classified, obituaries, etc. Search entire issue or current page; export features include citation format, print, e-mail, and download.
+Full text of articles from 1981-current.

 - Refer Web: Health and human services available in Chester County.